katbdesrosiers/a-star-pathfinding/README.md

 # A* Pathfinding
-A* pathfinding algorithm implemented and visualized with python
+A* pathfinding algorithm implemented with python and visualized with pygame

+4 direction Manhattan distance

 Node: anything in a graph that is visitable